Creating an Action

 Use this option to keep an action without deleting it, for example, when you troubleshoot state behavior.

-The condition criteria must be met for the action to execute.
-Use a condition to limit the situations in which an action executes, for example, only for a specific user.
+The action runs only if the condition criteria is met.
+Use a condition to limit when an action runs, for example, only for a specific user.
 For more information, see Action Conditions.

-6. Optionally, select a saved search as a condition for action execution.
-The action executes if the current record in the workflow is returned from the saved search.
+(Optional) Select a saved search as a condition for action execution.
+The action executes if the current record in the workflow is returned in the saved search results.

-To appear in the dropdown list, the saved search record type must be the same as the base record type for the workflow.
+To appear in the dropdown list, the saved search record type must match the base record type for the workflow.
 For more information, see Executing an Action with a Saved Search Condition.